gannavarapu-priya/Projects/Undergraduate/UG_Consumer_Perspective_EcoFriendly/README.md

-# Consumer Perspective Towards Eco-Friendly Products
-This project utilized statistical tools, including SPSS and chi-square tests, to assess consumer attitudes toward eco-friendly products among 150 respondents.

 # A Survey on Consumer Perspective Towards Environmental Friendly Products

 ## Project Overview
 This project explores consumer perceptions, behaviors, and awareness regarding environmental-friendly products.
-Conducted by a team of undergraduate students, it highlights the trends, motivations, and challenges in adopting sustainable consumption practices.
+Conducted by a team of undergraduate students, it highlights the trends, motivations, and challenges in adopting sustainable consumption practices.This project utilized statistical tools, including SPSS and chi-square tests, to assess consumer attitudes toward eco-friendly products among 150 respondents.

 ---